 700 N. Rosa Parks Way

-For the fifth year in a row, it’s super egg madness at Mt.
-Scott Park and Community Center with the annual EGGstraordinary Egg Hunt and Breakfast.
-Sample the continental breakfast of fresh fruit and pastries and make a few spring-themed crafts to take home.
+The Mt.
+Scott Park and Community Center annual EGGstraordinary Egg Hunt is in its 6th year and more popular than ever.
+Enjoy spring-themed crafts as you arrive and wait for the main event.
 Then, take your basket and make your way into the park to search for 10,000 eggs filled with candy and toys.
-This egg hunt is always a popular event, so arrive early to find a great parking spot.
+This egg hunt is always hopping, so arrive early to find a great parking spot.

 5530 SE 72nd Ave.